-Our expert neurosurgeons and spine care teams can help you restore function and improve your quality of life.
+From physical therapy and pain management to surgery, our expert neurosurgeons and spine care teams can help you restore function and improve your quality of life.

 Kyphoplasty, similar to vertebroplasty, is a procedure that repairs compression fractures of the spine.

-The goal of sports medicine is to help you prepare for your sport, avoid injuries and improve your performance.
+Our team will help you prepare for your sport, avoid injuries and improve your performance.

 If your condition requires surgery, having your joint or spine surgery performed by an orthopedic surgeon at Providence provides access to a highly skilled and coordinated orthopedic healing team, as well as access to other hospital services, if needed.